Urban Edge Properties (UE) Biggest Loser of the Day: What’s really happening

-Looking at the current readings for Urban Edge Properties, the two-week RSI stands at 30.98.
-This figure suggests that UE stock, for now, is neutral, meaning that the shares are stable in terms of price movement.
-The stochastic readings, on the other hand, based on the current UE readings is similarly very revealing as it has a stochastic reading of 12.69% at this stage.
+Looking at the current readings for Urban Edge Properties, the two-week RSI stands at 21.51.
+This figure suggests that UE stock, for now, is overbought, meaning that the shares are not stable in terms of price movement.
+The stochastic readings, on the other hand, based on the current UE readings is similarly very revealing as it has a stochastic reading of 6.34% at this stage.
 This figure means that UE share price today is being overbought.

-Technical chart claims that Urban Edge Properties (UE) would settle between $16.65/share to $16.94/share level.
-However, if the stock price goes below the $15.88 mark, then the market for Urban Edge Properties becomes much weaker.
-If that happens, the stock price might even plunge as low as $15.4 for its downside target.
-The stock is currently in the red zone of MACD, with the indicator reading -0.84.
+Technical chart claims that Urban Edge Properties (UE) would settle between $12.3/share to $12.68/share level.
+However, if the stock price goes below the $11.28 mark, then the market for Urban Edge Properties becomes much weaker.
+If that happens, the stock price might even plunge as low as $10.64 for its downside target.
+The stock is currently in the red zone of MACD, with the indicator reading -2.69.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 Analysts at Evercore ISI raised their recommendation on shares of UE from In-line to Outperform in their opinion released on January 06.
 Morgan Stanley analysts have lowered their rating of Urban Edge Properties (NYSE:UE) stock from Equal-Weight to Underweight in a separate flash note issued to investors on December 17.
 Analysts at Compass Point, made their first call for the equity with a Buy recommendation, according to a research note that dated back to August 15.